athomasq/athomasq.github.io/categories/interests/interests.md

 ### Professional

-My professional interests lie at the intersection of **data, markets, and technology**.
+My professional interests lie at the intersection of data, markets, and technology.

 📀 **Data:** As a species, we are defined by our ability to manipulate information: language, writing, software.
 It's not a coincidence that the word we associate most strongly with human evolutionary advantage — intelligence — means both raw data, and the capacity to act on it.